 A gynecologist is devoted only to the reproductive care of women while an obstetrician is concerned with women during and a little after pregnancy.
 Obstetricians are also concerned with the health of the fetus.
 Almost all modern Gynecologists are also Obstetricians.

-Gynecologists offer preventive reproductive health care and treat diseases, while obstetricians deliver babies and care for the new mother and the baby post-delivery.
+Gynecologists offer preventive reproductive health care and treat diseases, while obstetricians deliver babies and care for mother and baby during post-delivery.

 In addition to performing regular breast exams, mammograms and pap smear, gynecologists treat fertility problems, deal with contraception, tubal ligations and hysterectomies.
 They also deal with uterine and vaginal infections or diseases.
 The diseases they typically encounter are cancer of reproductive organs (ovaries, uterus, fallopian tubes, cervix, vagina and vulva), incontinence, amenorrhea (absent menstruation), dysmenorrhea (painful menstruation), infertility, menorrhagia (heavy menstruation), prolapse of pelvic organs, fungal, bacterial, viral or protozoal infections to reproductive organs.
 The gynecologist will usually confirm that a woman is pregnant and then refer her to an obstetrician.